Do you know that the most powerful way to write accomplishments for your resume is to quantify them?

 Or like this:

 “Introduced analytics that increased comp store sales 15%.“

-However, bad math on your resume draws your ability to reason into question.
+However, lousy math and overstated claims draw your ability to reason into question.
 And that is table stakes for most executive jobs.

 When you present numbers improperly, you look like someone who can’t use evidence well.
 That creates concerns about you making unverifiable claims.
 And that makes you a potential loose cannon in front of customers, C-level executives, and the Board.

 No one wants to clean up after those problems, so your resume goes to the “no” pile.